emc3las/UM981-INSPVAA-message-translator-into-GNGGA-and-GNRMC-messages-for-ESP32-BT/README.md

 **The Solution**

 This firmware acts as a bridge.
-It listens to the UM981 serial port at 921600 bps, extracts the required PVT (Position, Velocity, Time) data from the raw #INSPVAA packets, constructs valid NMEA messages, and sends them to a Classic Bluetooth master device.RTK Correction SetupTo achieve RTK precision, the UM981 requires incoming RTCM correction data from an NTRIP caster.
+It listens to the UM981 serial port at 921600 bps, extracts the required PVT (Position, Velocity, Time) data from the raw #INSPVAA packets, constructs valid NMEA messages, and sends them to a Classic Bluetooth master device.

+**RTK Correction Setup**

+To achieve RTK precision, the UM981 requires incoming RTCM correction data from an NTRIP caster.

 The hardware data flow is configured as follows: